Detection of signals by Monte Carlo singular spectrum analysis: Multiple testing: Monte Carlo SSA

 \subsection{Choice of vectors for projection}

-In practice, we do not know the frequency of a possible periodic component.
+In practice, we do not know the frequency of a possible periodic signal component.
 Therefore, the approach is to consider many vectors for projection, which correspond to a set of frequencies.
 For example, one can take a set of sine waves $W_1,\ldots, W_H\in \spaceR^L$ with equidistant frequencies from some frequency interval $[\omega_1,\omega_2]\subset (0,0.5)$.
-To obtain more or less independent tests, the number of vectors should not exceed their dimension $L$.
+To obtain slightly dependent tests, the number of vectors should not exceed their dimension $L$.

-The other choice is to take the set of eigenvectors produced by SSA (this is exactly the case of MC-SSA).
-If the time series is red noise, then this choice does not look better than the choice of sinusoidal vectors.
-Moreover, if noise is close to white noise ($\varphi$ is small), the eigenvectors will be almost arbitrary basis vectors in $\spaceR^L$ and therefore do not correspond to specific frequencies.
-However, if the time series contains a signal (sine wave) with a frequency $\omega$, then one of projection vectors will corresponds to the frequency $\omega$.
-Therefore, there is a chance to obtain a test with increasing power.
-Also, this allows more accurate estimation of the noise parameters.
-Here we do not discuss the estimation of noise parameters in the presence of signal.
-Just note that it is important to diminish the corruption of the estimates caused by signal presence.
+The other choice is to take the set of eigenvectors produced by SSA (this is a common case in MC-SSA) with consideration to Remark~\ref{rem:wrong}.

+The compromised version suggested in \cite{Allen.Smith1996} is $W_1,\ldots, W_H$ to be eigenvectors of the general-population covariance matrix.
+That is, the sample covariance matrix is $\bfX\bfX^\rmT$, where $\bfX$ is the $L$-trajectory matrix, whereas the general-population correlation matrix of red noise has the $(i,j)$-th term $\phi^{|i-j|}$.
+They are close; however, the difference from the viewpoint of type-I error can be drastic.
+If one wants to include to the set of projection vectors the sine wave vector with a specific frequency $\omega$, then the eigenvectors of the matrix with the $(i,j)$-th term $\phi^{|i-j|} + C\cos(2\pi \omega |i-j|)$ can be considered.